 - No worrying about food poisoning from street food

 - Enormous time difference with the U.S. (12+ hrs)

 - Hot & humid throughout most of the year

 Despite language barriers throughout the country, Taipei is an expat-friendly city.
 For the most part.
 Mandarin isn’t essential when signing up for visas or visiting coworking spaces.

-But you will encounter mixed results when registering for a bank account, shopping, going to the doctor, and searching for a landlord.
-In many scenarios, you’ll need a friend or translator.
+You will encounter mixed results when registering for a bank account, shopping, going to the doctor, and searching for a landlord.
+In many scenarios, you’ll need a Mandarin-speaking friend or translator.

 Or Google Translate.
 This tool has helped me thrive in Taiwan.